thuytien140894/GTLC/README.md

         Type "test" at the command prompt.

-   Note: There are 35 test cases.
-Each test case follows the following format:
+   **Note**: There are 45 test cases.
+A well-typed test case either evaluates to a value:

+        Test> "Input expression"
+        TypeChecked: "Modified expression with additional coercions"
+        ==> "value"

+   or results in a cast error:

-        Test> Input expression
+        Test> "Input expression"
-        ==> Modified expression with additional coercions
+        TypeChecked: "Modified expression with additional coercions"
-        Result

-   Results can be of three kinds:

-   1. a value, printed in green
-   2. a static type error, printed in red ("Type error")
-   3. a runtime cast exception, printed in red ("Invalid cast exception")
+        Invalid cast exception: "error message"

+   On the other hand, an ill-typed expression fails the typechecking procedure and results immediately in a type error.

+        Test> "Input expression"
+        Type error: "error message"